Oral Cancer Screening San Francisco, CA

-- A dental prophylaxis is a professional and detailed cleaning that involves the removal of plaque, calculus and stains from the teeth.
+- A dental prophylaxis is a thorough cleaning procedure that involves preventing the spread or continued growth of periodontal disease and gingivitis.

 - Gingivitis is the inflammation of gum tissue that results from plaque, other infections in the mouth and poor oral hygiene.

 - Oral Mucosa